kennypm/libscala-file/README.rst

     degree convert_midi(int note, scale scl, kbm map);
   }

 If the mapping file specifies a reference note different from the middle note, the ratios returned by ``scala::convert_midi()`` will reflect that, so that they may be multiplied by the reference frequency with no further adjustment.
-If you don't want this behavior, make sure your ``.kbm`` file specifies the same MIDI note value for the middle note and the reference note for which a frequency is given.
+If you don't want this behavior, you can either make sure your ``.kbm`` file specifies the same MIDI note value for the middle note and the reference note for which a frequency is given, or set ``kbm.reference_note = kbm.center_note``.
+See ``tests/midi.cpp`` for an example.

 The File Formats
 ----------------